mcyc/crispy/docs/source/index.rst

 CRISPy Documentation
 ====================

-    **CRISPy** (Computational Ridge Identification with SCMS for Python) is a Python library for identify density ridges in multi-dimensional space.
+    **CRISPy** (Computational Ridge Identification with SCMS for Python) is a Python library for identifying density ridges in multidimensional space.

 Overview
 ---------------------

-CRISPy identify density ridges using the Subspace Constrained Mean Shift (SCMS) algorithm based on the statistical framework generalized by `Yen-Chi Chen <http://faculty.washington.edu/yenchic/>`_.
-This library adapts and extends the method for Python applications, with focus on scientific and astrophysical usage.

-CRISPy library's key features include:
+**CRISPy** uses the Subspace Constrained Mean Shift (SCMS) algorithm to identify density ridges (e.g., filaments) in multidimensional data, designed with a focus on scientific and astrophysical usage in 2D and 3D.
+CRISPy's main features include:

 - Efficient implementation of the SCMS algorithm for Python.
 - Tools for gridding, pruning, and refining ridge results.